Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 the weights tied to the ass's legs knocked down several, bruised others in a dreadful manner, and killed a girl on the spot.

-That's for loads that need to be lifted up.
-Many loads want to be carried along - like the flying man of Durham.
 A curious aspect of travel in the past is that some accounts suggest people were travelling quite fast and/or travelling beyond the endurance of the horses they were allegedly riding.

 From The Torrington Diaries (Abridged Selection), John Byng, allegedly 1791, published in 1954, p335:

 Tho' yet, the posting on horseback might have been very quick; as we know from several accounts ; particularly in that entertaining life of Henry Carey Earl of Monmouth.
-2
+1

 'Who to outstrip his fellows, and gain the favor of the new Monarch - set out from Whitehall betwixt 9 and 10 o'clock in the morning of March 24th, 1603, and reach'd Doncaster that night.'

-This is - roughly - Carey's 195 mile route:
+This is a map of - roughly - Carey's 195 mile route:

 Whitehall to Doncaster route today.
 Source: Google Maps